 - Trustees have one week to respond to all requests for a vote- either personally or by proxy.
 Trustees who have yet to vote must be contacted a minimum of three times within five days of the initial request for the vote, using a minimum of two communication channels, if the trustee’s vote is required to reach either majority or unanimity as required by the matter at hand.
 If no response has been received after one week, the trustee is considered inactive for the purpose of the vote in question; the vote of an inactive trustee is not required for a majority or unanimous ruling.

 - A trustee (including the owner) may be removed by majority vote of remaining trustees.
 Any trustee may initiate this voting process.

 Organisers are individuals who coordinate CLASS events.
 Organisers must be approved by a unanimous vote of the BOT.
 Appointment to the BOT also qualifies an individual as an organiser.
+After approval, a potential new organiser may accept the role in writing within six months.
+If more than six months elapse, another approval vote must be taken.
 Once approved, an organiser may be removed by a majority vote of the BOT.

 Responsibilities* of organisers, for the events they are organising, include: